SwivelToons/SwivelToons/README.md

 # Hey!
 I'm SwivelDev!
 I am a student software/game developer.
 I mainly use C#, C++, and Python.
 # What I use
-I use Pop_OS!
+OS: I use two machines, one running Windows 10, and the other running Linux Mint.
-My IDEs of choice are Sublime Text and Visual Studio Code.
+My Code Editors of choice are Sublime Text and Visual Studio Code.

+heheheha